redacaoia/corrigiredacao1/apps/nextjs/README.md

 # Create T3 App

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+Isto é um [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
-How do I make an app with this?
+## Qual é o próximo?
+Como faço um aplicativo com isso?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.